-- Physical Exam (less than one-year-old)

-- Dental Exam (within 90 days)

-- Developmental Screenings (within 45 days of enrollment)

-- Immunization Records (current)
+- o Physical Exam (less than one-year-old) - o Dental Exam (within 90 days of enrollment) - o Developmental Screenings (within 45 days of enrollment) - o Immunization Records (current)

 MEDICATION POLICY

 Prescription medication may be given to a child at school.
 ALL MEDICATIONS MUST BE DELIVERED TO THE ASD SCHOOL NURSE BY THE PARENT/GUARDIAN.
 No medication can be sent to school on the bus.
 In order for your child to receive medications at school, a parent must sign an authorization form and a classroom health plan.